 If you have bad credit or no credit at all, you’ll likely have a hard time getting a loan.
 After all, the paradox of credit is that it’s hard to get credit without already having a credit history, much like trying to get a job without any work history.

-A credit-builder loan can be a good option for those with no credit or bad credit because credit-builder loans do not require the borrower to have good credit to get approved.
+Credit-builder loans do not require the borrower to have good credit to get approved.
 However, you will need to show that you have enough income to cover the monthly payments.

 Credit-builder loans, also sometimes called “fresh start loans” or “starting over loans,” are set up differently than traditional loans in order to minimize risk for lenders.